 Avalanche or Snowball?

-Which Debt Payoff method is best?
+Which Debt Should You Payoff First?

 Choosing a method to pay down your debt can be even more important than how much money you have to do it with.